electromanu/jarvis_ai/README.md

-JARVIS - AI Agent That Builds Its Own Tools
+ECHO - AI Agent That Builds Its Own Tools
 ============================================

 SETUP: